Suzuki Vitara Common Problems and Solutions

 Problem:

-When you're driving in 5th gear, it pops out into a lower gear.
+When you're driving in fifth gear, it jumps out into a lower gear.

 Solution:

-You have a faulty 5th gear synchroniser, which is one of the commonly reported issues with the Vitara.
-There is a revised design available for this problem, and we always have the updated version in our store.
-Replacing the synchro is a fiddly job, but it's not one that takes a lot of time.
+You have a faulty 5th gear synchroniser, which is a common issue reported with the Vitara.
+There is a revised design available for this problem, and we always stock the updated version.
+Replacing the synchroniser is a fiddly job, but it doesn't take much time.

 Difficulty level